 Anger and desperation mount and then subside as the women who remain in the Who’s grow weary of the search and surrender to each other’s company during luncheons in restaurants with ambiance; get-togethers for bridge, golf, and book club; country club galas; and winters of pretension in Palm Dessert and Rancho Mirage.

 The end for the women who remain in the Who’s comes slowly, whittling away at what little beauty, heart, and self-esteem remain.
 Yet in their final moments, they wonder if another week, or so, would have made a difference.

 Copyright © 2006 Frank Zahn.
-Published in Black Cat Quarterly December 2006; Alive with Thoughts and Feelings: Prose and Other Poetry Vancouver Books (Hardcover Edition) 2009; REFLECTIONS: A Collection of the Author's Short Prose and Poetry, Vancouver Books (Kindle Edition) 2019; Alive: Poetic Moments of Thought and Feeling, Vancouver Books (Kindle Edition) 2019.
+Published in Black Cat Quarterly December 2006; Alive with Thoughts and Feelings: Prose and Other Poetry Vancouver Books (Hardcover Edition) 2009; REFLECTIONS: A Collection of the Author's Short Prose and Poetry, Vancouver Books (Kindle Edition) 2019; Alive: Short Prose and Poetic Expressions of Thought and Feeling, Vancouver Books (Kindle Edition) 2019.

 Back to Top of Page